Yonas650/ML-Driven-CLV-Prediction/README.md

 ## Models(Go to the last section in the notebook)

-The project explores several machine learning models, including:
+The project explores several machine learning models:

 - Linear Regression (Baseline Model)
 - Decision Tree Regressor